Albert Einstein's Unified Field Theory

 Let's face it.
 There really is no mystery to Einstein's Unified Field Theory.
 What Einstein did was merely to acknowledge in a mathematical sense the unified field nature of the oscillating electromagnetic field (also known as electromagnetic radiation, or light in its most general sense).
 Yes, that ubiquitous energy of the universe that pervades every nook and cranny of our existence, from the quantum level to the largest scale.
 Radiation is truly the unified field that Albert Einstein was pursuing all his life, and encapsulated mathematically through his Unified Field Theory.

-However, there is a view from Einstein's scientific contemporaries that his work was a failure and there is nothing we can learn from his final scientific legacy.
-Either that, or he did not complete his work, or so we are told by a number of scientists.
+However, there is a view among Einstein's scientific contemporaries that his work was a failure, and there is nothing we can learn from his final scientific legacy.
+Either that, or he did not complete his work, or so we are told.

-Dr Cornelius Lanczos of the School of Theoretical Physics at the Dublin Institute for Advanced Studies confirms this current scientific belief about Einstein's final work when he said:
+Dr Cornelius Lanczos of the School of Theoretical Physics at the Dublin Institute for Advanced Studies confirmed this current scientific belief about Einstein's final work when he said:

 "In the meantime, modern physics continues to grow and advance without taking account of Einstein's unifying attempts and, in fact, denying even the possibility of such an attempt being successful."
 (2)